On the Max-Cut of Sparse Random Graphs: Preliminary results. Random multi-graphs, the Balls into Bins model and the Local Large Deviations bounds

-In order to implement the local optimality condition for Max-Cut, we first introduce two relevant lemmas regarding the variant of so-called occupancy (Balls into Bins) problem.
-Consider an experiment where $\mu$ balls are thrown independently and uniformly at random (u.a.r.) into $n$ bins.
-In order to decouple the distribution of the number of balls each bin receives, we need the following ``Poissonization lemma" \cite{durrett2010probability,coja2013upper}. \begin{lemma} {\upshape \cite[Exercise 3.6.13]{durrett2010probability}; \cite[Corollary 2.4]{coja2013upper}} Let $E_i$ be the number of balls in bin $i \in [n]\triangleq \{1,2,\ldots,n\}$.
-Let $\lambda>0$ and $(B_i)_{i \in [n]}$ be a family of independent Poisson variables with the same mean $\lambda=\frac{\mu}{n}$.
+In order to implement the local optimality condition for Max-Cut, we first introduce two relevant lemmas regarding the variant of the so-called occupancy (Balls into Bins) problem.
+In order to decouple the distribution of the number of balls each bin receives, we need the following ``Poissonization lemma" \cite{durrett2010probability,coja2013upper}. \begin{lemma} {\upshape \cite[Exercise 3.6.13]{durrett2010probability}; \cite[Corollary 2.4]{coja2013upper}} Consider an experiment where $\mu \in \mathbb{N}$ balls are thrown independently and uniformly at random (u.a.r.) into $n$ bins.
+Let $E_i$ be the number of balls in bin $i \in [n]\triangleq \{1,2,\ldots,n\}$.
+Let $\lambda=\mu/n>0$ and $(B_i)_{i \in [n]}$ be a family of independent Poisson variables with the same mean $\lambda$.
 Then for any sequence $(t_i)_{i \in [n]}$ of non-negative integers such that $\sum_{i=1}^{n} t_i=\mu$ we have

 \end{lemma} Here the standard order of magnitude notation $\Theta_{\mu}(\sqrt{\mu})$ denotes a non-negative function $f(\mu)$ such that

 Consider now an experiment of throwing balls into bins twice.
 First $\mu_1$ balls are thrown independently and u.a.r. into $n$ bins.
 Denote the number of balls in bin $i$ by $E_i$.
 Next, the bins are reset empty and another $\mu_2$ balls are thrown u.a.r. into $n$ bins independently for all bins and independently from the first experiment.
 Denote the number of balls in bin $i$ by $F_i$.
 Correspondingly, let $B_i$, $1 \leq i \leq n$, and $C_i$, $1 \leq i \leq n$, be two families of independent Poisson variables with means $\lambda_1=\mu_1/n$ and $\lambda_2=\mu_2/n$, respectively.
 We rely on Lemma \ref{poissonization} to evaluate the probability